univ-of-utah-marriott-library-apple/blade_runner/README.md

 ### Firmware Password Detection

-Blade-Runner uses the `firmwarepasswd` command to check for the existence of a firmware password before secure erasing.
+*Blade Runner* uses the `firmwarepasswd` command to check for the existence of a firmware password before secure erasing.
 This is done to ensure that the firmware password has been removed in the scenario that the computer will be put in storage or sold to another user.

-If Blade-Runner is unable to find `firmwarepasswd`, a pop up will display alerting
+If *Blade Runner* is unable to find `firmwarepasswd`, a pop up will display alerting

 NOTE: `firmwarepasswd` command only exists on macOS 10.10 and above.
-If Blade-Runner is unable to find `firmwarepasswd`, a pop up will display asking the user to disable the firmware password before continuing.
+If *Blade Runner* is unable to find `firmwarepasswd`, a pop up will display asking the user to disable the firmware password before continuing.
 The user can then proceed with the secure erase at their own discretion.